 Projects must provide evidence that the activities are occurring on degraded lands or lands that do not meet the definition of a forest.

-Projects must provide evidence that the project activities occur in lands that have historically supported and can ecologically support forests.
+Projects must provide evidence that the Project activities occur in lands that have historically supported and can ecologically support forests.

-Projects must demonstrate the project area does not include any areas that have experienced deforestation within the 10 years prior to Project initiation.
+Projects must demonstrate the Project area does not include any areas that have experienced deforestation within the 10 years prior to Project initiation.

-Projects must demonstrate that no project activities will occur in wetlands (e.g. peatlands, marshes, mangroves).
+Projects must demonstrate that no Project activities will occur in wetlands (e.g. peatlands, marshes, mangroves).

-Projects must provide field measurement details.
+Projects must provide field measurement details

 Projects must provide the allometric equations used.